If you’re debating staying in Glandore in Cork, you’ve landed in the right place.

 8. Take a ferry to Cape Clear or Sherkin Island

-Sherkin Island is a retreat (or escape) for anyone looking inspired by natural beauty and the island boasts three fantastic beaches to explore.
+Sherkin Island is a retreat (or escape) for anyone looking to be inspired by natural beauty and the island boasts three fantastic beaches to explore.

-Cape Clear is a little further south of Sherkin, it is Ireland’s Southernmost inhabited Gaeltacht but everyone speaks English too so don’t worry.
+Cape Clear is a little further south of Sherkin, it is Ireland’s Southernmost Gaeltacht, but everyone speaks English too, so don’t worry.
+(Though we’d encourage you to use a cúpla focail during your visit.)

 Roaringwater Bay in Cape Clear is thought to be the best location in Europe for spotting dolphins and whales.